sigstore/cosign/README.md

   - The signatures were verified against the specified public key {"Critical":{"Identity":{"docker-reference":""},"Image":{"Docker-manifest-digest":"sha256:87ef60f558bad79beea6425a3b28989f01dd417164150ab3baab98dcbf04def8"},"Type":"cosign container image signature"},"Optional":null}
 ```

+## `Cosign` is (almost) 1.0!

+This means the core feature set of `cosign` is considered ready for production use.
+This core set includes:

+### Key Management

+* fixed, text-based keys generated using `cosign generate-key-pair`
+* cloud KMS-based keys generated using `cosign generate-key-pair -kms`
+* keys generated on hardware tokens using the PIV interface using `cosign piv-tool`
+* Kubernetes-secret based keys generated using `cosign generate-key-pair -k8s`

+### Artifact Types

+* OCI and Docker Images
+* Other artifacts that can be stored in a container registry, including:
+  * Tekton Bundles
+  * Helm Charts
+  * WASM modules
+  * (probably anything else, feel free to add things to this list)
+* Text files and other binary blobs, using `cosign sign-blob`

+### What ** is not ** production ready?

+While parts of `cosign` are stable, we are continuing to experiment and add new features.
+The following feature set is not considered stable yet, but we are committed to stabilizing it over time!

+#### Anything under the `COSIGN_EXPERIMENTAL` environment variable

+* Integration with the `Rekor` transparency log
+* Keyless signatures using the `Fulcio` CA

+#### Formats/Specifications

+While the `cosign` code for uploading, signing, retrieving, and verifying several artifact types is stable,
+the format specifications for some of those types may not be considered stable yet.
+Some of these are developed outside of the `cosign` project, so we are waiting for them to stabilize first.

+These include:

+* The SBOM specification for storing SBOMs in a container registry
+* The In-Toto attestation format

 ## Working with Other Artifacts